tonnyec/schema-evolution-manager/README.md

 Schema Evolution Manager (sem) makes it very simple for engineers to contribute schema changes to a postgresql database, managing the schema evolutions as proper source code.
-Schema changes are deployed as gzipped tarballs named with the corresponding git tag.
+Schema changes are deployed as gzipped tarballs named with the corresponding hg tag.

 To apply schema changes to a particular database, download a tarball and use sem to figure out which scripts have not yet been